Message from the Principal

 - Sweaters: Scholars are permitted to wear a navy or gold V-neck cardigan with the HFCR emblem, a navy V-neck pullover with the HFCR emblem, or a navy V-neck sweater vest with the HFCR emblem.
 No other sweaters are permitted.

-- Outerwear: School-sponsored athletic jackets and sweatshirts (no hoodies) may be worn (but never in church).
-Solid navy jackets/coats may be worn inside the building.
-All non-uniform or non-navy blue outerwear must be removed upon entering the building and placed in the locker for the entire school day.
-No hoodies.
+- Outerwear: Navy blue jackets, hoodies, and sweatshirts with a school logo or school pride design may be worn on non-CWSP days.
+Solid navy jackets/hoodies/sweatshirts (with no brand or other logos) may also be worn.
+All non-uniform outerwear must be removed upon entering the building and placed in the locker for the entire school day.
 No blankets.
 No scarves.

 - Belt: A solid brown or black belt with a small, plain buckle must be worn at all times.